 Now more than ever it is important to continue nourishing your body with foods that satisfy you.
 But with many localities currently requiring that you “hunker down” at home as much as possible, you may be limiting your trips to the grocery store for specialty items and opting instead to make meals from the contents of your pantry.
 Here are some useful, mostly shelf-stable items you might want to stock up on so you can keep making those nutritious meals.
-Epicurious and The Food Network are two of approximately one gazillion websites you can look to for recipes that will combine these ingredients in creative and delicious ways.
+You can also download our latest eBook for recipes on how to combine these foods for optimal health!

 Nuts and seeds